 Robert F. Munn Library Scholars Award for the Humanities and Social Sciences

-The Robert F. Munn Library Scholars Award is presented annually to a graduating Honors student for outstanding research contributions in the humanities or social sciences that have culminated in the production of an exceptional thesis or capstone research paper.
+The Robert F. Munn Library Scholars Award is presented annually to students for outstanding research contributions in the humanities or social sciences that have culminated in the production of an exceptional thesis or capstone research paper.

 To be eligible to win, applicants must:

-- Have conducted original research using resources from the West Virginia University Libraries and used this research to produce a written thesis or capstone paper that reflects individual work, not that of a group or class project.
+- Be a student enrolled at West Virginia University as a full-time undergraduate student in good academic standing; conducted original research using resources from the West Virginia University Libraries; and used this research to produce a paper that reflects individual work, not that of a group or class project.
+Research papers should reflect substantial effort, such as a thesis or capstone.

-- Agree to permit West Virginia University Libraries and the Honors College to use their name, photographs, video images, etc., to promote The Robert F. Munn Undergraduate Library Scholars Award to future participants.
+- Agree to permit West Virginia University Libraries to use their name, photographs, video images, etc., to promote The Robert F. Munn Undergraduate Library Scholars Award to future participants.

-- Agree to have his/her work published in the Mountaineer Undergraduate Research Review.
+- Agree to have their work published in the Research Repository @ WVU.

 The completed paper can be submitted anytime during the fall and spring semesters.
-The deadline is Monday, April 20th, 2020 by 4 p.m.
+The deadline is Friday, May 17th, 2024.

 The research topic must be in the realms of the humanities or social sciences.